Action/emotion

 Dreaming About Losing: Meaning, Psychology & Symbolism

-Dreams about losing often reflect feelings of insecurity or fear of change.
+Dreams about losing often reflect feelings of insecurity or fear of failure, inviting introspection on what's truly valuable.

 Written by: DreamMeaning Editorial Team